MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-holiday-schedule.md

 7. In the **Add a Holiday** dialog box, specify the name and select the time of the holiday, and then select **OK**.

    The holiday is created and associated with your customer service calendar.
-After the customer service schedule is associated to an SLA,  then your SLA during business hours is not affected. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Configure service-level agreements](define-service-level-agreements.md)
+After the customer service schedule is associated to an SLA,  then your SLA during business hours isn't affected. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Configure service-level agreements](define-service-level-agreements.md)

-## Additional actions
+## More actions

 - To edit an existing holiday schedule, go to **Service Management** > **Holiday Schedule**.
 The **All Holiday Schedules** view is displayed.
 Select the holiday schedule you want to edit from the list of holiday schedules and select **Edit** in the command bar.
     - You can edit the **Name** or **Description**, or add new holidays for the holiday schedule.